bennyyy51/Mountain-Score/README.md

 # Mountain-Score
 provides a mountain score (mScore) based on a set provided coordinates

-1: download the three java files into a package
+1: download the project, make sure Peak.java, Score.java, and Input.java are in the same package

 2: run Input.java and input your numbered latitude/longitude coordinates